rjsf-team/react-jsonschema-form/README.md

 #### Customizing widgets text input

 All the widgets that render a text input use the `BaseInput` component internally.
-If you need to customize all text inputs without customizing all widgets individially, you can provide a `BaseInput` component in the `widgets` property of `Form` (see [Custom component registration](#custom-component-registration).
+If you need to customize all text inputs without customizing all widgets individually, you can provide a `BaseInput` component in the `widgets` property of `Form` (see [Custom component registration](#custom-component-registration).

 ### Custom field components